luminartech/terraformy/README.md

 3. `ssh-keygen -f aws_rsa.pub -m 'PEM' -e > aws_rsa_pub.pem`
   * This converts the public key to `PEM`

-Turns out we don't need to do step 2!
+Turns out we don't need to do step 3!
 Leaving it here anyway.

 ### Credentials

-1. Create an `AWS`` account if you don't have one
+1. Create an `AWS` account if you don't have one
 2. Create an `IAM` role for `terraform` to use.
-I created one called `terraform` and gave it `programmatic access` and basically full `admin` privileges`.
+I created one called `terraform` and gave it `programmatic access` and basically full `admin` privileges.
 That's bad though.
 3. Get the `access key` and `secret key` and create a file called `terraform.tfvars` that looks like this, but with your keys filled in:

 ```